 Alan Sibley, 55, formerly of Lightwater, Surrey, was found guilty of conspiracy to import cocaine and escaping from lawful custody.

 Guildford Crown Court heard cocaine was smuggled through Southampton Docks.

-Jurors were told the drugs were hidden in bathroom sinks and furniture.'A greedy man'
+Jurors were told the drugs were hidden in bathroom sinks and furniture.

 The court heard Sibley walked out of Ford Open Prison in West Sussex in 2005 and used a false identity to reach Cancun.

 During the trial, Sibley denied the charges and claimed he knew nothing about the drugs hidden inside several metal sinks shipped to the UK from Mexico.

 Under cross-examination, he admitted he had made the sinks but said he did not know about the cocaine.

 "I have shipped furniture all over the world and it is always checked at the borders," he said.

 "They could have X-rayed these sinks or chopped them in half.
 I had no fear."